 Foraker first came across Annie’s mac & cheese products, made without artificial flavors, synthetic colors, or preservatives, in the early 90s when it was doing $6m in revenue.
 He bought a controlling position in 1999, and today Annie’s products can be found in nearly every major retailer across the US.

-However, the innovation Foraker and his team brought to the category came by way of much trail and error, he said.
+However, the innovation Foraker and his team brought to the category came by way of much trial and error, he said.

 “We innovated quickly and we innovated a lot… we quickly shot stuff in the head that wasn’t working and moved on.”